 Build muscle for the body and the brain with all of these unique activities to combine fitness and coding in a totally engaging and challenging way.

 Let’s go!
-To bring Unruly Fitness to your students we’re summarizing a few quick and easy steps to break it all down:
+To bring an Unruly Fitness routine to your students we’re summarizing a few quick and easy steps to break it all down:

 We’re interested in hearing how you like to combine fitness goals with classroom learning.
 Share your approach with us at on Twitter with the hashtag #WeAreUnruly or email us at firstname.lastname@example.org with your ideas to boost physical activity!